akaydia/ricky-nguyen-portfolio/README.md

 # Ricky Nguyen Portfolio

 ## Description
-Created a web application to display a portfolio of work showcasing my skills and talented for future employers seeking to fill a part-time or full time position.
+Created a web application to display a portfolio of work showcasing my skills and talents for future employers seeking to fill a part-time or full time position.
 - Used HTML and CSS to structure and style the page.

 ## Screenshot